TKouyama/DeepUnet_Keras/README.md

 # DeepUnet_Keras
-This is an "image" branch of Keras implementation of Deep Unet
+This is an "image" branch for Keras implementation of Deep Unet